What Should I Pack?

 Cook I agree pack just what you need not what you want.
 When I travelled in Greece with my American partner the rule was, If you can’t carry it in a backpack on your shoulder you don’t need it.
 Talking about money, I was in the middle east and the Balkans in 99-2000 and this was before the Euro.
 I kept all my different currencies in plastic baggies and ultimately was doing business in 11 different ones from German Deutschmarks to Turkish Lire.

-I kept the different currencies in envelopes in a drawer but cashed most of them in when we left.
+I kept our different currencies in envelopes in a drawer but cashed most of them in when we left.
+It was before the Euro too.

 The blogs are tongue in cheek all the way as I like to present both sides of an issue.